edesz/credit-card-churn/references/04_actions.md

 ### Resource or Capital Constraints

-At most the top 200 customers can be contacted (targeted) during a **certain period in the future** due to budgeting constraints.
+(optional) If churn is to be predicted in approximately 1,500 random but representative customers then the top 200 customers can be contacted (targeted) due to budgeting constraints.

 ### Ethical Issues Associated With Action